matsim-vsp/matsim-r/README.md

 # MATSIM R support package

-MATSIM <https://matsim.org> is an agent-based microsimulation package for large-scape transport simulations.
+MATSim <https://matsim.org> is an agent-based microsimulation package for large-scape transport simulations.

-This package mimics the functionality of the [Python matsim-tools](https://pypi.org/project/matsim-tools) package, and will support standard MATSIM networks, plans and events.
+This package mimics the functionality of the [Python matsim-tools](https://pypi.org/project/matsim-tools) package, and will eventually support standard MATSim networks, plans and events.

-Currently network files are supported.
+Currently network files are supported, and many summarization plots based on the MATSim standard output_trips file.

 This work is ongoing and submissions are welcome!